simonem/PhD_Thesis/introduction.md

 ![Relation between papers and contributions](imgs/papers-contributions-mapping.pdf)

-## Innovation and market research
+## Exploitation of results

-During the late phase of the research, the innovativeness of the research has been evaluated and basis for a future commercialisation of results have been settled.
+During the late phase of the research, commercial exploitation of research results has been investigated.
 To this end, I joined forces with NTNU Technology Transfer AS, a business facilitator affiliated with NTNU; and I cooperated with the NTNU School of entrepreneurship [^es] evaluating the market potential for the technology tools developed.

 Several are the outcomes of this work.
 I presented research results to several subjects from the industries working in the emergency management field, raising positive and supportive feedbacks.
 I further refined rapid prototyped ideas during an Hackaton at MIT Media Lab.
 Finally in November 2014 I was granted by NTNU Discovery [^discovery] a 150.000NOK (~22.000USD) seed for further developing actualise research ideas into prototypes after the completion of my PhD.